Stromberg90/football-manager-tools/README.md

 <img src="images/node_group.png" />

 # Limitations
-## Import
-- Meshes that have instances have very basic support.
 ## Export
-- Instances is not supported.
 - Multiple materials on the same mesh, so for now separate them before exporting.

 # Contributing